OverkillGuy/jibyconf/README.md

 re-run the provisioning without recreating the machine.
 I like the following command:

-	# update the copy of folder in /vagrant and apply provisioning
+	# apply provisioning again
-	vagrant rsync && vagrant provision
+	vagrant provision
 	# aliased to
-	make sync provision
+	make provision

+Remember that the current folder is shared over to the machine in `/vagrant`, and is synchronised with:

+	# update the copy of folder in /vagrant
+	vagrant rsync

 ## Via Ansible playbook